Proletarian literature: 20th century

 Walter Greenwood's Love on the Dole (1933) has been described as an "excellent example" of an English proletarian novel.
 It was written during the early 1930s as a response to the crisis of unemployment, which was being felt locally, nationally, and internationally.
 It is set in Hanky Park, the industrial slum in Salford where Greenwood was born and brought up.
 The story begins around the time of the General Strike of 1926, but its main action takes place in 1931.

 Several working-class writers wrote about their experience of life in the merchant navy, including James Hanley, Jim Phelan, George Garrett, and John Sommerfield.
 Liverpool-Irish writer James Hanley wrote a number of works based on his experiences at sea as well as a member of a working-class seafaring family.
 An early example is the novella The Last Voyage (1931), in which stoker John Reilly, who is still working only because he lied about his age, now faces his last voyage.
 Although Reilly is in his mid-sixties he has a young family, who will have to live in future on his inadequate pension.
 In another sense this is Reilly's last voyage, because despairing of the future he throws himself into the ship's furnace: “Saw all his life illuminated in those flames.
 ‘Not much for us.
 Sweat, sweat.
 Pay off.
 Sign on.
 Sweat, sweat.
 Pay off.
 Finish.
-Ah, well!’”Last Voyage and Other Stories (London: Harvill Press, 1997, p.
-43. Among other works by Hanley are Boy (1931) and The Furys (1935).
+Ah, well!’”
+Among other works by Hanley are Boy (1931) and The Furys (1935).